scsole/minimal-search-engine/README.md

 - It takes approximately 15s to index the TREC WSJ collection containing 173252 documents.
 - It takes less than a second to search the 50 queries in `test.queries`

-I am interested in extending this project.
-Some ideas include:
+Some ideas for improving/extending this project:

-- Rework code using a more consistent c++ style
+- Refactor code using a more consistent C++ style
 - Speed up document parsing by ignoring line breaks
-- Use a different ranking function
+- Use a better ranking function
-- Merge each index file into one binary
+- Merge the index files into one binary
-- Index file integrity verification
+- Verify the index integrity
-- Explore using a compiled index
+- Investigate using a compiled index